 Along with its deployment of Optical MEMS products for Telecom applications, AGM is also widening the scope of its technology to address a broad array of emerging applications that find new and novel uses for Optical MEMS.
-Some of these novel and developing areas include MEMS LIDAR (Light Detection and Ranging), 3D Imaging, 2D MEMS Scanning, Free Space Optical Communication, and Virtual Reality / Augmented Reality (VR/AR).
+Some of these novel and developing areas include MEMS LIDAR (Light Detection and Ranging), 3D Imaging, 2D MEMS Scanning, Free Space Optical Communication, Biomedical applications, and Virtual Reality / Augmented Reality (VR/AR).

 One of the most promising application spaces for Optical MEMS technology is LIDAR Systems, which employ light in the form of a pulsed laser to measure ranges (variable distances) to an object of interest.
 Traditional LIDAR systems have been used for applications like geo-spatial mapping, to sense and record data about the topography of the earth and major landscape features in a given region.
 More recently, novel and exciting applications have emerged in areas like Autonomous Driving.
 As automakers vie with one another to develop the self-driving car, many of them are relying on cutting-edge MEMS LIDAR systems with 2D MEMS Scanning at their core.
 AGM’s Optical MEMS technology provides viable solutions for this functionality.